Non-Degree / Dates: 14 - 25 July 2025

 Timetable

-Classes take place from Monday to Friday from 10 to 13.15.
-As an example, please see also the more detailed schedule from previous years.
+Classes take place from Monday to Friday from 10:00 to 13:15.
+As an example, please see also the more detailed schedule.

 Participants